Wombosvideo/tw-animate-css/README.md

 3. Start using the animations!

 > [!NOTE]
-> This code works with esbuild, Vite and probably other bundlers too.
-If you are
-> using a different bundler, the syntax may differ.
-> [Let me know][Create_Issue] how it works and I'll update the documentation.
+> The above guide works for esbuild, Vite and probably other bundlers too.
+If you are using a different bundler, the syntax may differ.
+[Let me know][Create_Issue] how it works and I'll update the documentation.

-### Manual download
+### Manual Download

 1. Download the [`tw-animate.css`][CSS_File]
    file from GitHub and place it next to your `app.css` or `globals.css` file.